uol-swjtu-xjco1921/xjco-1921-coursework-2-Deck-Wang416/To_do.md

 8. Preliminary implementation of interaction with users.
 9. Implemented the function of editing map attributes.
 10. The shortest path passing multiple specified intermediate locations has been calculated.
+11. The shortest path passing multiple links with specific POIs has been calculated.